Denver Adventure – Final Chapter

 Not having a car curtailed my options.
 In fact, it was a huge obstacle.
 Before responding to any advertisement, I had to be certain the bus route near me would service the office’s location.
 One prospect seemed to be a good fit.
 The University of Denver was looking for a secretary for the Business Department Dean.
 I was amply qualified, loved academic environments, and knew free classes might be a perk.
 Best of all, the campus was on my bus route.

 The Big Day arrived.
-Bedecked in high heels and a navy blue power suit, I must have been quite a comical sight walking on the shoulder of the highway, making my way to the bus stop as cars incessantly whizzed by.
+Bedecked in high heels and a navy-blue power suit, I must have been quite a comical sight walking on the shoulder of the four-lane highway, making my way to the bus stop as cars incessantly whizzed by.

 I didn’t care.